hpc-carpentry/old-hpc-workflows/index.md

-The example workflow performs a frequency analysis of several public domain books sourced from [Project Gutenberg](https://www.gutenberg.org/), testing how closely each book conforms to [Zipf's Law][zipf].
+The example workflow performs a frequency analysis of several public domain books sourced from [Project Gutenberg](https://www.gutenberg.org/), testing how closely each book conforms to [Zipf's Law][ref-zipf].
 This example has been chosen over a more complex scientific workflow as the goal is to appeal to a wide audience and to focus on building the workflow without getting distracted by the underlying science domain.